 Key features of the Garmin Astro 430/T5 Tracking & Training Combo

 Track 20 Dogs: On your Astro 430, you are able to track a total of 20 collars.
-At the time of this writing you are not able to track other handheld devices.
+Due to hardware limitations, you cannot track other Astro 430s

 DriveTrack 70: The New Astro 430 is compatible with the New bigger screen DriveTrack 70.
 When you purchase the DriveTrack 70 you can enable the Astro 430 to wirelessly transmit and share your dog list to the DriveTrack.
 This makes it much easier to track your dogs in your cab while hunting out of your truck.